vojinpavlovic/tssl_bl_srv/readme.md

 - [Deploy Training Server](https://github.com/vojinpavlovic/tssl/actions/workflows/deploy_training_srv.yml) `Manual Execution`
 Deploys a container on the Training Server (remote server) using the latest image from Docker Hub.

+---

+## License

+This project is licensed under the [Proprietary License](https://github.com/vojinpavlovic/tssl/LICENSE).

+For more details, see the LICENSE file in the repository.